Updated July 28, 2021 | Originally published January 27, 2019

-Your Upwork profile bio is the one place where you can show off your lovely personality to potential clients.
-But even expert freelance writers have bios which are stuffy, overly formal, and well…a little self-centered.
+Your Upwork bio is the one place where you can show off your lovely personality to potential clients.
+But even expert freelance writers have bios that are stuffy, overly formal, and well…a little self-centered.

 Hate to break it to ya, but if your bio reads like a CV or cover letter, you might as well set a stack of money on fire.